amerand/CANDID/README.md

 * The code works only with a single OIFITS file.
 You will need an external tool to combine OIFITS files
 * The works only with simple OIFITS files: all observations should be with the same instrument (same OI_WAVELENGTH) and all data will be taken, assuming a single target is present.
 * The code has been tested of OIFITS files form CHARA/MIRC and VLTI/PIONIER.
 If you use other instruments and encounter problems, please contact the developpers!
+* The code can take lots of memory because it stores lots of intermediate results, so using a 64bit python is advisable.
 * The code is not particularly fast, but uses [multiprocessing](https://docs.python.org/2/library/multiprocessing.html): our experience on Macs is that it leads to several problems:
-** does not work properly with IPython Notebooks.
+ * It does not work properly with IPython Notebooks.
 [It seems to be known](https://github.com/ipython/ipython/issues/6109).
-** It works better with the IPython console, though it sometimes seem unresponsive (it makes sometimes the estimation of running time unreliable).
-Morover ctrl+C does not stop the code.
+ * It works better with the IPython console, though it sometimes seems unresponsive (it makes sometimes the estimation of running time unreliable).
+Moreover ctrl+C does not stop the code.
-** The smoothest behavior is obtained by running in a python shell.
+ * The smoothest behavior is obtained by running in a python shell.
-* The code can take lots of memory because it storse lots of intermediate reuslts, so using a 64bit python is advisable

 ## Examples: